nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Unfavouriting a flashcard in flashcard deck in flashcard deck

     1. Prerequisites: Flashcard deck contains at least one flashcard.
 Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.

     1. Test case: `unfav 1` <br>
             Expected: Flashcard list pane updates to unfavourite and remove the favourite(heart) icon beside the flashcard of index 1 (if any).
 Result display will output the status of the unfavourited flashcard.

     1. Test case: `unfav 0` <br>
-        Expected: No flashcard is unfavourited from the list of flashcards.
-Invalid command error message shown in the result display.
+        Expected: No flashcard is unfavourited from the list of flashcards and input text will turn red to signal an error.
+        Result display will output the invalid command error message.

     1. Other incorrect favourite commands to try: `unfav` and `unfav x` (where x is larger than the list size or x is a negative integer) <br>
         Expected: Similar to test case iii.

 ### Finding flashcards

+1. Finding flashcards in flashcard deck

+   1. Prerequisites: Flashcard deck contains at least one flashcard.
+Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.

+   1. Test case (finding by one keyword): `find general` <br>
+       Expected: Flashcard list panel updates to show only flashcards that have `general` contained within `QUESTION`, `ANSWER`, `CATEGORY`, `NOTE` and/or `TAG`.
+Result display will output a success message indicating the number of flashcards found.

+   1. Test case (finding by multiple keywords): `find general stuff` <br>
+       Expected: Flashcard list panel updates to show only flashcards that have `general` and/or `stuff` contained within `QUESTION`, `ANSWER`, `CATEGORY`, `NOTE` and/or `TAG`.
+Result display will output a success message indicating the number of flashcards found.

+   1. Test case: `find` <br>
+       Expected: Flashcard list panel will not update and input text will turn red to signal an error.
+       Result display will output the invalid command error message.

 ### Reviewing flashcards